 Some insurance adjusters prepare their own scopes, others hire outside contractors to prepare them.
 Many adjusters today use a computer program called Xactimate to prepare their scopes, estimates and settlement offers.
 Xactimate is a tool, and should not be the last word.
 Computers don’t rebuild homes – contractors do.
 If an adjuster using Xactimate software doesn’t input complete or accurate information about your property and/or current costs, the estimate it produces will be inaccurate.

 We help with your Independent Scope of Repair.
 Contact us and we’ll respond within 24 hours.

 A clear and complete insurance claim scope of repair helps a property owner get a fair, full and prompt insurance claim settlement and resist “lowballing”.

 Our scope of repairs bridges the gap of missed repair items in the insurance claim scope of loss.
-Our detailed insurance claim scope scope of repairs often includes photos, diagrams, and a detailed line item broken down by construction trades and materials.
+Our detailed scope of repairs often includes photos, diagrams, and broken down by construction trades and materials.
 A complete scope of repairs will specify the work that needs to be done to comply with the local building codes in the area.